Kiranbalanayak50/KareSync/README.md

 Healthcare tech can often be clunky and overwhelming.
 Kare‑Sync simplifies the journey:

-No cluttered forms
+❌No cluttered forms

-No confusing navigation
+🔃No confusing navigation

-Just you, your voice, and the doctor you need
+🗣Just you, your voice, and the doctor you need

 It’s especially helpful for:

-Elderly users
+👴🏻Elderly users

-Visually impaired users
+👩🏻‍🦯Visually impaired users

+👩🏻‍💻Anyone who prefers voice over typing

 🔑 Key Features section for your Kare‑Sync webapp :